gauciv/space-conquer/README.md

 - Power-ups: Distinct visual indicators for each power-up type
 - Bullets: Yellow projectiles with orange tips

+## Settings

+The game includes a settings menu accessible by clicking the cog icon in the top-right corner:
+- Volume control: Adjust the volume of all game sounds using the slider
+- Close button: Return to the game

 ## Requirements

 - Python 3.x
 - Pygame
+- NumPy (for sound generation)

 ## Installation